ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 ### Inline HTML
 Markdown's syntax has one purpose: to be used to *write* for the web.

 Markdown is not a substitute for HTML, even remotely.
 The scope of the syntax is very small and corresponds to only a small part of all HTML tags.
 Markdown does not intend to make HTML tagging easier.
 HTML is simple enough as it is.
 The idea behind Markdown is to make text as easy to read, write, and edit as possible.
-HTML is a *publication format* Markdown is a *writing format* Therefore, its syntax only takes into account content that can be conveyed with pure text.
+HTML is a *publication format* Markdown is a *writing format* Therefore, its syntax only takes into account content that can be conveyed using pure text.

 Any formatting that is not feasible with Markdown can simply be used HTML.
 There is no need to highlight HTML to separate it from the rest.
 It is simply written in the text.